Yellow Lake (Sammamish, Washington)

 Yellow Lake is a small lake in the Klahanie neighborhood of Sammamish, Washington.
 The lake sits within a forested area, next to Klahanie Park.

 Description

 Yellow Lake is located within Klahanie, a planned community that was annexed by Sammamish in 2016.
 The lake was named for its yellow water lilies, it is surrounded by a forested buffer strip, serving as an urban wildlife sanctuary.
 Due to this abundant habitat, it supports many birds and other wildlife.
 It is encircled by a walking trail.

 The lake has not been monitored for nutrient levels since 2004, but those measurements indicate that it is borderline eutrophic.
 The lake has a 257 acre watershed, entirely within Klahanie.
+North Fork Issaquah Creek is the outflow of Yellow Lake.